Board of Directors

 Beth Hossfeld, LMFT, Treasurer

-Co-Founder – One Circle Foundation, Therapist – Private Practice
+Co-Founder and Consultant – One Circle Foundation, Therapist – Private Practice

-Beth is a national leader on gender-responsive group programs for youth, a trainer and co-developer of Girls Circle Facilitator Training and The Council for Boys and Young Men Facilitator Training and co-author of the training manuals.
-She has authored and edited many of the Girls Circle and Council Facilitator Activity guides and is a contributing author to the Handbook on Prevention and Intervention Programs for Adolescent Girls and Rites of Passages for Girls.
-Beth is a Certified Solution Team® Trainer, an effective anti-bullying approach for schools and youth settings.
+Beth is a national leader on gender-responsive group programs for youth, the co-developer and trainer of the Girls Circle model, the Girls Circle Facilitator Training and The Council for Boys and Young Men Facilitator Training and co-author of the training manuals.
+She has authored and edited many of the Girls Circle and Council Facilitator Activity Guides and is a contributing author to the Handbook on Prevention and Intervention Programs for Adolescent Girls and Rites of Passages for Girls.
+Beth has served as a liason and curriculum co-designer for community partners and research organizations gathering evidence for One Circle Foundation models.
 Beth served as Clinical and Training Director of a school-based mental health and substance abuse prevention and early intervention program, as well as an outpatient adolescent treatment program at Bay Area Community Resources.
-She is a licensed marriage, family and child therapist and maintains a part time practice in Mill Valley, CA, with an emphasis on girls, teens, and their families.
+She is a licensed marriage, family and child therapist and maintains a practice in Mill Valley, CA, with an emphasis on girls, teens, women, and families and additionally offers support circles online at OurVillageCircles.com (coming soon.)

 Counsel – Pillsbury Winthrop Shaw Pittman LLP